Tesla Science Center at Wardenclyffe: Programs and exhibits

-Wardenclyffe is not currently open to the public year-round, but the center offers seasonal events on the grounds as well as traveling educational programs, film screenings and exhibits throughout the year including an annual Nikola Tesla Expo held around the date of Nikola Tesla's birth on July 10th, celebrated as Nikola Tesla Day.
+Wardenclyffe is not open to the public year-round, but the center offers seasonal events on the grounds as well as traveling educational programs, film screenings and exhibits throughout the year including an annual Nikola Tesla Expo held around the date of Nikola Tesla's birth on July 10th, celebrated as Nikola Tesla Day.

-Future expansion of the educational programs is slated to include science-teacher associations, conferences, symposia, field trips, associations with science competitions, and other science programs.
+Future expansion of the educational programs is intended to include science-teacher associations, conferences, symposia, field trips, associations with science competitions, and other science programs.
 Planned permanent exhibits include a Tesla exhibit, exploratorium-type exhibits, and a living museum.